Modern Slavery Act 2015

 Societe Generale is one of the leading financial services groups in Europe.
-With a solid position in Europe and a presence in countries with strong potential, the Group's 145,700 employees in 66 countries support 31 million individual clients, large corporates and institutional investors worldwide.
-The Group has a global net banking income (excluding revaluation of own financial liabilities) of EUR 25.0bn (end of 2015 data).
-The Group relies on three complementary core businesses:
+With a solid position in Europe and an overall presence in 67 countries, the Group's 149,000 employees support more than 31 million individual clients, together with large corporate and institutional investors worldwide.
+For the year 2018, the Group had a global net banking income (excluding revaluation of own financial liabilities) of EUR 25.2 bn.

 Hambros Bank was established in the UK in 1839.
 Following a series of acquisitions as Hambros Bank it was ultimately acquired by Societe Generale in 1998 and on 6 June 2016 Kleinwort Benson was purchased by SG Hambros Limited, a subsidiary of Société Générale, to form Kleinwort Hambros.
 With employees across a network of offices in the UK, Jersey, Guernsey and Gibraltar, Kleinwort Hambros has a range of teams offering services to private clients around the world.

 In 2018, Kleinwort Hambros’ main spend categories were IT (software and services), business process outsourcing services, consulting, recruitment, facilities management, real estate, transport and travel.
 Kleinwort Hambros works with large international groups and SMEs to fill its various purchasing needs in the UK, the Channel Islands and Gibraltar.

 The Group acts with integrity and in compliance with the laws and regulations applicable to its activities.
 The Group is subject to certain obligations relating to the management of both environmental and social ("E&S") risks and human rights risks (which include modern slavery).